eavm512/ME396P-F2022-G03/ReadMe.md

   * Because a Rack is an object, the sanitizing function could easily update data of two Racks in each loop instead of just one
   * The hardware is reasonably scalable, to a limit.
 We believe a maximum of 4 sensors could be coupled with the ESP32 board used
     * However the code could work in paralell with multiple MCU's
-    * Or the code could be modified to work with a board with more GPIO's (and Arduino mega has 50+) and just use the ESP32 board for bluetooth communication
+    * Or the code could be modified to work with a board with more GPIO's (an Arduino mega has 50+) and just use the ESP32 board for bluetooth communication

 # Presentation of results:
 * The project can be test driven in either "bluetooth" or "emulator mode.